 The Baltimore County Young Democrats is a political organization of progressive young people who seek involvement in the democratic process and the community not only in Baltimore County, but throughout the state.

-Baltimore Student Harm Reduction Coalition (BSHRC) is comprised of students, professionals, and community members who are committed to promoting harm reduction principles and practices in health care, policy, and social services.
+Baltimore Harm Reduction Coalition (BHRC) is comprised of students, professionals, and community members who are committed to promoting harm reduction principles and practices in health care, policy, and social services.
 To that aim, they mobilize peers and colleagues to engage in education, advocacy, and service in the Baltimore area and nationwide.
-BSHRC is a program of Fusion Partnerships and has chapters at several local universities.
+BHRC is a program of Fusion Partnerships and has chapters at several local universities.

 CJPF is a non-profit organization based in Silver Spring, MD.
 Our mission is to educate the public about the impact of drug policy and the problems of policing on the criminal justice system.
 We provide information to policy makers and the public to promote innovative ideas about criminal justice issues, including sentencing and drug policy.